yuzd610/Neural-Langevin-Machine/3 types/Rdm-500/README.md

-Short-Run MCMC Energy-Based Model (CD-k) on MNIST
+Short-Run MCMC Energy-Based Model (Rdm-k) on MNIST

 Overview
 This project implements an Energy-Based Model (EBM) trained on MNIST digits (1, 3, and 6) using Short-Run MCMC (Contrastive Divergence with k steps).
 Unlike Persistent Contrastive Divergence (PCD), this approach resets the Markov chains to random noise at every training iteration and runs Langevin dynamics for a fixed k=500 steps.
 The project heavily focuses on analyzing the temporal evolution of the generation process, specifically investigating how the model behaves when generating samples at, before, and after the exact k-steps it was trained on.